Overview

 4. Configure DNS

-Next, create DNS entries to allow clients to be properly routed to the Gateway advertised host and Kafka brokers through Gateway.5.
+Next, create DNS entries to allow clients to be properly routed to the Gateway advertised host and Kafka brokers through Gateway.
+All entries have to point to the Gateway IP (or load balancer).
+On AWS, use Route 53.
+You can either list each hostname individually, or use a wildcard record if your DNS provider supports it.
+Per-broker entries:5.
 Configure Gateway

 Here’s the minimum configurations required, depending on the security protocol you want to use for your clients to connect to Gateway.This is in addition to the